hmc-sysadmin/labs/scripting.md

 ## Putting it all together

-Now that you’ve defined the functions, you should call them, assuming that the user wants to play.
+Now that you've defined the functions, you should call them, assuming that the user wants to play.
 (Hint: Try using a while loop!)
 Consider how all the functions can work together to allow the game to actually work.

-Now you’re ready to run the script and test your game!
+Now you're ready to run the script and test your game!

 ## Extra Credit :)